pleasantone/gpxtr/docs/index.rst

 stops are labeled properly.
 We can also specify layover times based upon the type of stop.

-`gpxtable` also includes sunrise and sunset so you if you are traveling in the dark.
+We also includes sunrise and sunset so you can determine if you will be traveling in the dark.

 This software has been heavily tested with output from Basecamp, Scenic, InRoute, RideWithGPS, as well as several other routing applications.